mayashavin/cloudinary-api/docs/url-docs/content/en/usage/transformations.md

 * Type: `String`

 Create a layer over the base image.
-This can be use with `x`, `y`, `gravity` to customize the position of the overlay.
+This can be use with `position.x`, `position.y`, `gravity` to customize the position of the overlay.

 ```js
 import { buildImageUrl } from 'cloudinary-build-url'